mingwpy/mingwpy.github.io/_sources/blas_lapack.txt

 project page <http://www.cs.utexas.edu/~flame/web/libFLAME.html>`_ for more detail.

-libflame can also a full LAPACK implementation.
+libflame can also be built to include a full LAPACK implementation.
 It is a sister project to BLIS.

 ******
 COBLAS